scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Psychic

 You send out a wave of mental force to all creatures within 5 tiles of you.
 Each creature in range makes an Intelligence save against your spellcasting roll.
 On fail they take 3 wound dice in damage and are Dazed and gain Slow 1 for 1 minute.
 If a creature fails by 4 or more they are incapacitated until the end of their next turn.
+On success they take 1 wound dice and are Dazed until the end of their next turn.

 Add a wound die for every level cast above 6th.